 Length of the agreement aside, rental agreements and leases usually contain similar information, including the amount of the rent, when it is due and who is responsible for utilities.

-You can easily find a lease template online to use with your tenants, but it's not always best to do so.
+You can easily find a lease agreement template online to use with your tenants, but it's not always best to do so.
 The template might not include everything you want, or it might not be in line with Pennsylvania's rental rules.

 Writing your own lease is usually the way to go, though you can also hire a property management company to take care of lease preparation to take some responsibilities off your shoulders.